dkulas/DK_500/README.md

 # DK_500
-Web-app using Finnhub API to retrieve and display stock info and data
+A basic web-app using AWS and the Finnhub API to retrieve and display stock info and data.